mem48/geocompr/main.md

 <!-- simple features coordinates needs to be mentioned -->

 ### Simple feature geometry (sfg) objects

+Simple feature geometry types are represented in R by objects of a `sfg` class.
+A `sfg` object is a geometry of a single feature - a point, linestring, polygon, multipoint, multilinestring, multipolygon or geometry collection.

+Usually you don't need to create geometries on your own.
+In most cases, geometries are read from spatial files.
+However, a set of function to create simple feature geometry (sfg) objects exist in R and could be used in a special cases.
+The names of these functions are simple and consistent, as they start with a `st_`  prefix and end with name of geometry types in lowercase letters:

+- A point - `st_point()`
+- A linestring - `st_linestring()`
+- A polygon - `st_polygon()`
+- A multipoint - `st_multipoint()`
+- A multilinestring - `st_multilinestring()`
+- A multipolygon - `st_multipolygon()`
+- A geometry collection - `st_geometrycollection()`

+In R, `sfg` objects are represented by three native data types:

+1. A numeric vector - a single point
+2. A matrix - a set of points, where each row contains a point, e.g. a linestring or polygon
+3. A list - any other set, e.g. multilinestring or geometry collection

 <!-- st_point(); st_as_sfc("POINT(NA NA)") #issue -->
 <!-- how to create geometries in r ?st_point -->